Nazik Avdalyan: Competitive career

-At the 2009 World Championships in Goyang/South Korea, she surprised her competitors and the professional audience with an increase to 266 kg (119-147), with which she became the new world champion in the class up to 69 kg body weight.
-For the first time at an international championship, she defeated Oksana Slivenko, who achieved 264 kg and came in the 2nd place.
+At the 2009 World Championships in Goyang/South Korea, she surprised her competitors and the professional audience with an increase to 266 kg (119–147), with which she became the new world champion in the class up to 69 kg body weight.
+For the first time at an international championship, she defeated Oksana Slivenko, who achieved 264 kg and came in second place.
 Since 2009 nobody has ever recorded such a result in the world.